Waseem499/microsoft-365-docs/microsoft-365/compliance/alert-policies.md

 ## How alert policies work

-Here's a quick overview of how alert policies work and the alerts that are triggers when user or admin activity matches the conditions of an alert policy.
+Here's a quick overview of how alert policies work and the alerts that are triggered when user or admin activity matches the conditions of an alert policy.

 ![Overview of how alert policies work.](../media/M365ComplianceDefender-AlertPolicies-Overview.png)